bathan1/medtap-server/README.md

-#Medtap Server
+# Medtap Server
 This is the repo for Medtap's FHIR server.

+## Installation steps
 We will be using pnpm over npm because it is better (lol).
 To install pnpm:
 1. First ensure you have [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.
 2. Once NodeJS and npm have been installed onto your systen, run `npm install -g pnpm`.
 See [pnpm](https://pnpm.io/installation) for details.